RUN-EU Innovation Meets Regions and Biennial of the Sea

 14h00–14h30

-RUN-EU Research Groups meetings · ESTM (upon request)
+Bilateral meetings of the RUN-EU Research Groups or Associated Partners · ESTM (upon request)

 Lunch & networking (at participant’s expense)